Guide summary

 | ASUS ZenWiFi ET9 | Best upper mid-range mesh system | Strong range, low subscription pressure, Wi-Fi 6E, and AiMesh expandability. | Not Wi-Fi 7. |

-| TP-Link Deco XE5300/XE75 | Best mid-range mesh value | Three-node coverage value, Wi-Fi 6E, slim nodes, and easy app setup. | Gigabit Ethernet limits faster internet plans. |
+| TP-Link Deco XE5300/XE75 | Best mid-range mesh value | Three-node coverage value, Wi-Fi 6E, slim nodes, and easy app setup. | Gigabit Ethernet limits multi-gig internet plans when satellites are wired that way. |

-| eero 6 | Best budget mesh Wi-Fi system | Simple setup, compact design, smart-home integration, and good enough speed for many homes. | Less advanced configuration and weaker long-range performance. |
+| eero 6 | Best budget mesh Wi-Fi system | Simple setup, compact design, smart-home integration, and enough speed for many apartments and small homes. | Less advanced configuration and weaker long-range performance than premium packs. |

-| eero Max 7 | Best premium mesh alternative | Excellent Wi-Fi 7 speed and strong range for buyers with premium budgets. | Too higher-commitment for most homes. |
+| eero Max 7 | Best premium mesh alternative | Strong Wi‑Fi 7 story and range for buyers prioritizing top-tier mesh experience. | Easy to overspend relative to real household needs. |

-| ASUS ZenWiFi BQ16 Pro | Best power-user alternative to verify | High-end Wi-Fi 7 capability and advanced ASUS ecosystem appeal. | Price, availability, and setup complexity must be checked before recommending. |
+| ASUS ZenWiFi BQ16 Pro | Best power-user alternative to verify | High-end Wi‑Fi 7 capability and deep ASUS ecosystem appeal. | Price, model availability, and setup complexity need confirmation before treating as default. |

 How to choose for your situation